 Yano, who was still the legal man in the ring turned to his trusty turnbuckle pad, but Gambino snatched it away.
 As Yano bounced off the rope, Gambino clotheslines him with the turnbuckle pad with a loud thud.
 Jado’s Singapore cane again became an object of interest as everyone fought over the weapon.

 Amidst the disarray, Gambino gained a hold of the cane and nearly whacked it over Yano’s head, not before the referee grabbed it away from Gambino.
-As the referee pulled the cane away and put it out of harm’s reach, Yano seized the opportunity and hit Gambino with the low blow.
+As the referee pulled the cane away and put it out of harm’s reach, Yano seized the opportunity and hit Gambino with a low blow.
 He rolled his foe up in a schoolboy roll-up.
-The referee, unaware of what had happened counted three giving Yano, Robinson and Nicholls the win.
+The referee, unaware of what had happened counted three giving Yano, Robinson, and Nicholls the win.

-Winners: Yano, Robinson and Nicholls
+Winners: Yano, Robinson, and Nicholls

 Toa Henare vs. “Stone Pitbull” Tomohiro Ishii:

-Toa Henare has a long term goal to someday win the Openweight Championship which is currently held by Tomohiro Ishii.
+Toa Henare has a long-term goal to someday win the Openweight Championship which is currently held by Tomohiro Ishii.
 Although this was a non-title match, it was an opportunity for the Maori warrior to test his skills against his elder, Ishii.
 Henare has gained muscle in the last couple of months, a journey that should equip him for his quest for the Openweight title.

 Henare and Ishii engaged in an intense hard-hitting battle, first colliding into one another to see who would back down.
 Henare won this round as Ishii went crashing to the mat, feeling the effects of the young lion’s refined build.

 Henare then pursued the ‘Stone Pitbull’ to the corner with strong style strikes.
 The experienced Ishii retaliated with his own masterful shots.
-However Henare, oblivious to the hits, he struck back.
+However, Henare, oblivious to the hits, struck back.
 Ishii then made his claim as the alpha lion when he hit back with some timely chops to Henare’s throat which he could not handle.

 The intensity between Henare and Ishii was consistent throughout.
 Ishii delivered several headbutts which only angered the Henare the prized bull who responded with some lethal chops, however, a single strike by Ishii sent Henare crashing to the mat